Team-Jag/Do-or-die-fitness-tracker/README.md

 The goal is simple, keep Bean's health bar above zero by getting out and getting active.
 This is Do or Die, do you have what it takes?

 ## The User
 When designing Do or Die we had one goal in mind: make fitness fun.
 Many of the fitness trackers already on the market focus heavily on those who are already active, with very little focus on helping those new to fitness.
-Therefore ou team](#the-team) wanted to make a fitness product that doubled as a game to fill that niche.
+Therefore our [team](#the-team) wanted to make a fitness product that doubled as a game to fill that niche.
 By doing these we create new incentives and rewards for an individual to improve their own health.

 In order to guide you through our user-centred approach to designing our system, as well as the implementation, we will be focusing on a single user to show you how our product can be used.
 So, meet Mario!